THE FIRES OF POMPEII

 Rose shook her head, ever so slightly.
 She was undeniably spooked.

-The Doctor must have noticed this, as he grabbed her hand.
+The Doctor must have noticed this, as he rested his hand on Rose's back, for comfort.
 "Stop it," he muttered to Lucius.

 "So blind!"
 Lucius barked at them both.
 "You run from your futures as you run from the past, ignoring that under your noses, warning you!"